 Kaymac was contracted to carry out Scour Protection Works to Structure DCL/40 Cherwell on the DCL Line between Heyford and Didcot.

 The project was part of a Network Rail CP5 programme of works to upgrade infrastructure along the LNW route and where possible, enhance structures to higher specifications and standards.
-Kaymac were contracted by Story Rail to carry out the Scour Protection works to DCL/40 Cherwell.
+Kaymac were contracted to carry out the Scour Protection works to DCL/40 Cherwell.

 DCL/40 Cherwell is a twin span underline bridge carrying non-electrified twin track railway across the river Cherwell near to Steeple Aston.